 Explain the Sensors.

-Android-based devices have a built-in-sensors in them, which measure certain parameters such as motion, orientation and more.
+Android-based devices have built-in-sensors in them, which measure certain parameters such as motion, orientation and more.
 The sensors help in the monitor of positioning and movement of the device through their high accuracy and can be both software and hardware-based on nature.

 - Position Sensor: It is used to measure the physical position of the Android device.
 This includes orientation sensors and magnetometers